knuckledragger314/trivia/claude/feat/implementation-plan.md

 - Markdown content parsed and organized into Map structure like existing system
 - Data accessible programmatically for use in app

-## Milestone 3: Add "Easy AWS" Category ✅ COMPLETED
+## Milestone 3: Add "AWS Short" Category ✅ COMPLETED
 Create the new category and make it appear in the category selection grid.

 **Expected Outcome:**
-- "Easy AWS" category appears alongside existing categories
+- "AWS Short" category appears alongside existing categories
 - Category properly integrated into existing category system
 - Category selection works (even if it navigates to placeholder screen initially)